ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.accuweather/README.md

 ### Get API Key
 To get API Key, register on https://developer.accuweather.com/ and create application in `My Apps` menu.
-Once the application created, you will have API key generated.
+Once the application is created, you will have an API key generated.
-For free use it is possible to make 50 requests to API per day.
+For free use, it is possible to make 50 requests to API per day.
-It was noted that to get API working the following settings are preferred (please choose your country!):
+It was noted that to get the API working, the following settings are preferred (please choose your country!):
 ![settings](admin/image.png)

 ### Get Location Key
-In order to get location key, go to https://www.accuweather.com/ and enter your city name, or try to enter your coordinates (latitude, longitude) as you have them e.g. in IoBroker settings.
+In order to get location key, go to https://www.accuweather.com/ and enter your city name, or try to enter your coordinates (latitude, longitude) as you have them, e.g., in ioBroker settings.
-Your location key wil be the number at the end of URL of forecast.
+Your location key will be the number at the end of the forecast URL.

 ### Using in Lovelace visualization (starting version 1.1.0)
-Summary channel contains current and by-day forecast with role/types of states supported by type-detector.
+The summary channel contains a current and by-day forecast with role/types of states supported by type-detector.
 New feature can be used in order to show weather forecast in Lovelace UI.
 For better view a custom lovelace card is created - see https://github.com/algar42/IoB.lovelace.accuweather-card